appwoodoo/appwoodoo-android-sdk/README.md

 ### Some more functions

-* Pro Tip: if you only want to use push notifications, you can call the following function _instead_ of setupPushNotification(), remove Woodoo.takeOff and that way skip the background networking at every app start:
+* `Pro Tip`: if you only want to use push notifications, you can call the following function _instead_ of setupPushNotification(), remove Woodoo.takeOff and that way skip the background networking at every app start:

     ```java
     // Push notifications setup